kaotisk-hund/cjdcoind/README.md

-pktd
+cjdcoind
 ====

 [![ISC License](http://img.shields.io/badge/license-ISC-blue.svg)](http://Copyfree.org)

-`pktd` is the primary full node *PKT Cash* implementation, written in Go.
+`cjdcoind` is the primary full node *PKT Cash* implementation, written in Go.

 The PKT Cash project is currently under active development and considered to be beta quality software.

-In particular, the development branch of `pktd` is highly experimental, and should generally not be used in a production environment or on the PKT Cash mainnet.
+In particular, the development branch of `cjdcoind` is highly experimental, and should generally not be used in a production environment or on the PKT Cash mainnet.

-`pktd` is the primary mainnet node software for the PKT blockchain.
+`cjdcoind` is the primary mainnet node software for the PKT blockchain.
 It is known to correctly download, validate, and serve the chain, using rules for block acceptance based on Bitcoin Core, with the addition of PacketCrypt Proofs.